nil1729/superset-oauth-demo/README.md

 - Google OAuth Client ID and Secret.
 Please follow this [guide](https://developers.google.com/identity/protocols/oauth2/web-server).

 - Please use `amd64` architecture for running this project.
-Encountered runtime issues with M1 Mac (arm64 architecture) as `superset` image are not available for `arm64`, the version used in this project.
+Encountered runtime issues with M1 Mac (arm64 architecture) as `superset` images are unavailable for `arm64`, the version used in this project.

 #### Setting up environment variables